Algerian War: End of the war

 Following the cease fire, tensions developed between the Pied-Noirs community and their former protectors in the French Army.
 An OAS ambush of French troops on 20 March was followed by 20,000 gendarmes and soldiers being ordered to occupy the predominantly-Pied-Noir district of Bab El Oued in Algiers.
-A week later, French soldiers from the 4th Tirailleur Regiment opened fire on a crowd of Pied-Noir demonstrators in Algiers, killing between 50 and 80 civilians.
+A week later, French soldiers from the 4th Tirailleur Regiment (an 80% Muslim unit with French officers) fired on a crowd of Pied-Noir demonstrators in Algiers, killing between 50 and 80 civilians.
 Total casualties in these three incidents were 326 killed and wounded amongst the Pied-Noirs and 110 French military personnel dead or injured.
 A journalist who saw the massacre on 26 March 1962, Henry Tanner, described the scene: "When the shooting stopped, the street was littered with bodies, of women, as well as men, dead, wounded or dying.
 The black pavement looked grey, as if bleached by fire.
 Crumpled French flags were lying in pools of blood.
 Shattered glass and spent cartridges were everywhere".
 A number of shocked Pied-Noir screamed that they were not French anymore.
 One woman screamed "Stop firing!
 My God, we're French..." before she was shot down.
 The massacre served to greatly embitter the Pied-Noir community and led to a massive surge of support for the OAS.

 In the second referendum on the independence of Algeria, held in April 1962, 91 percent of the French electorate approved the Evian Accords.
 On 1 July 1962, some 6 million of a total Algerian electorate of 6.5 million cast their ballots.
 The vote was nearly unanimous, with 5,992,115 votes for independence, 16,534 against, with most Pied-Noirs and Harkis either having fled or abstaining.
 De Gaulle pronounced Algeria an independent country on 3 July.
 The Provisional Executive, however, proclaimed 5 July, the 132nd anniversary of the French entry into Algeria, as the day of national independence.

 During the three months between the cease-fire and the French referendum on Algeria, the OAS unleashed a new campaign.
 The OAS sought to provoke a major breach in the ceasefire by the FLN, but the attacks now were aimed also against the French army and police enforcing the accords as well as against Muslims.
 It was the most wanton carnage that Algeria had witnessed in eight years of savage warfare.
 OAS operatives set off an average of 120 bombs per day in March, with targets including hospitals and schools.
-On June 7, 1962 the University of Algiers Library was burned by the OAS.
-This cultural devastation was commemorated by Muslim countries issuing postage stamps commemorating the tragic event.
-These included Algeria, Egypt, Iraq, Jordan, Kuwait, Libya, Saudi Arabia, Syria and Yemen.
+On 7 June 1962, the University of Algiers Library was burned by the OAS, an event memorialized in postage stamps issued by a number of Muslim countries.